Philippos123/A-simple-stroll/README.md

 ## Credits

-Thanks for the feedback i got from my mentor Mo
+Thanks for the feedback i got from my mentor Mo.
+Thanks to my Twitch community who tried the game and gave me feedback.